writer/writer-framework/docs/docs/quickstart-tutorial.md

     "cluster_std": 2,
 })
 ```
 For now, only the Streamsync import is needed, but the rest will be used later on.
 Notice that after pasting this code into the editor, when we click on `Save and run`, the header of our application will immediately change to "Logistic regression visualiser".
-This is because the Header has in its text property the value `@{my_app.title}`, which is template syntax that uses a value from the state.
+This is because the Header has in its text property the value `@{my_app.title}`, which is a template syntax that uses a value from the state.

-The rest of the values from the state are just initial values that we will use in all elements to enable communication between the frontend and backend.
-To do this for every component, we need to set bindings for them.
-For _Slider input_, let's fill the bindings:
+The rest of the keys and values from the `initial_state` are names and initial values for components that will be used for communication between the app UI and the backend.
+Assigning those keys to components is called binding, and it is done by clicking on each component and filling property "State element" in the "Binding" menu.
+Let's use these bindings for our 3 _Slider Input_ components:

 |   Property        |   Value (Slider 1)    |   Value (Slider 2)    |   Value (Slider 3)    |
 | :-----------:     | :-------------------  | :-------------------  | :-------------------  |
 |   State element   |  `number_of_groups`   |   `number_of_points`  |   `cluster_std`       |

-For the _Dropdown input_:
+For the _Dropdown Input_:

 |   Property        |   Value               |
 | :-----------:     | :-------------------  |
 |   State element   |  `multi_class`        |

-For the _Message_:
+If you closely follow my steps, the massage component can be hidden behind the right bar.
+Use the `Component Tree` to click the element and open the `Properties` menu.

+_Message_ component doesen't have bindings but we still can use template syntax to use data from the state inside of a `Message`.
+Additionaly we are able to use this data to control the visibility of the component.

 |   Property            |   Value               |
 | :-----------:         | :-------------------  |